-Setting up a meeting
+Setting up a meeting:

-- Research which council member or members would be most likely to be supportive of this issue.
-If you do not know, you could contact a community organization that might be able to point you in the right direction. - While in "normal times", you might request an in-person meeting, you can now request a phone conversation or video call.
-Your council member is will be less likely to send a staffer as a surrogate at the last minute.
-They know that you know they're home! - Check out our sample email template to reach out to your council member here.
+- Research which council member or members would be most likely to take a stand on this issue.
+If you do not know, you could contact a community organization that might be able to point you in the right direction. - Perhaps you know someone who's worked with the council on a different issue.
+They may not have capacity or an interest in volunteering directly, but people with this skillset are usually happy to have an informal chat to share lessons they've learned about how the council works and provide input on who in the council might be the most supportive.

+- You can request an in-person meeting, but the councilmember may prefer a phone conversation or video call. - Check out our sample email template (MS Word) to reach out to your council member here.
 Many activists have had quick success in attaching copies of recently passed resolutions in other cities and/or press coverage of the campaign.
-You can access and read all resolutions that have been passed here.

-- If the council member you contact first is lukewarm, evasive, or not an ideal candidate, try other members of the council, even if they are not your direct representative.
-Every day, local legislators are hearing horror stories from constituents who are struggling to make it through this crisis.
-The chances of successfully making the case for a Medicare for All resolution with one or more of them may be higher than they were a few months ago. - Remember that council members are often busy and have a lot on their plates, so you may have to try e-mailing and calling a few times to set up your meeting.
+You can access and read all resolutions that have been passed here. - If the council member you contact first is lukewarm, evasive, or not an ideal candidate, try other members of the council, even if they are not your direct representative.
+If you do manage to get a meeting with them and they say no, ask them who among their colleagues might be more supportive.
+Often, legislators who have initially dismissed the idea of introducing a resolution themselves will go on to vote for it later when it's introduced by someone else. - Remember that council members are often busy and have a lot on their plates and their inboxes may be handled by staff, so you may have to try e-mailing and calling a few times to set up a meeting.
 Be respectful but be persistent. - If you try multiple times without any response, you may want to enlist the help of a local union leader, member of the clergy, or other local leader with a connection with the council member.
+Check out our coalition-building guide or set up a meeting with us to tailor a plan for your needs.